Customizing the UI

 status updates without requiring webserver restarts.
 Dynamic alerts must be defined as an instance of an iterable object.

-The recommended approach is to create a class that subclasses list
+The recommended approach is to create a class that subclasses list and implements a custom __iter__ method that

 yields fresh alerts each time Airflow iterates over the alerts.